-Franchising a financial planning business—it’s not McDonalds, but it’s an idea with legs, at least according to Briggs Matsko, CFP, CRPC.
+Franchising a financial planning business—it’s not McDonalds, but it’s an idea with legs, at least according to Briggs Matsko, a Lincoln Financial Advisors-affiliated planner.

 It stems from the overwhelming success he claims to be experiencing with Retirement Security Centers, a firm founded to focus on what he sees as an underserved mass-affluent market.

-“Franchising the Retirement Security Centers would be similar to The Mutual Fund Store concept,” he explained at FPA Experience 2013 in Orlando last week.
+“Franchising the Retirement Security Centers would be similar to The Mutual Fund Store concept,” Matsko, a CFP and CRPC, explained at FPA Experience 2013 in Orlando last week.
 “RSC’s unique value proposition is that they are process-driven, not product-centric.
 We’re also looking at changing the model by using salaried-based advisors.”